 On the other hand, this does mean that it often takes a long time to learn, because you are bound to have forgotten some of the pearls of wisdom imparted by your instructor in between lessons.
 There’s a lot to take in as a beginner, and therefore lots to be forgotten.
 You may spend valuable time getting used to the feel of the car again: the biting point, controls and handling.
 This is something that will likely decrease with experience, but can be hindered if you’re managing to practice driving in your own, different car, in between lessons.
 Even accomplished drivers need a bit of time to adjust to a car they’re not entirely used to.

 And, likewise, much of each lesson is probably going to be spent with with your instructor reminding you of all the things that you covered previously, rather than gaining new ground.
 In short, the lack of continuity afforded by this type of arrangement means that people who do individual lessons often end up needing more lessons overall than those who go for the alternative: an intensive or semi-intensive course.

 The road to driving doesn’t have to be long.
 If you’re keen to learn and get passed as soon as possible, there’s always the option of a crash course.
 You can spend up to around 5 hours a day in the car—which speeds up the process considerably.
-Even a complete beginner can be passed in as little as 10 days!
+In fact, one of our learners, Daniel, came to us as a beginner and passed in just seven days!